programistka/personal-website/content/blog/comparing-react-to-react-native/index.md

 ### Base Components

 React native comes with a set of built-in components that can be used to render UI elements on the page.
 These are different than the standard `<div>`, `<p>`, `<input>`, and other DOM elements that are used with React on the web.
 Some of the React Native built-in components include `<Text>`, `<View>`, `<TextInput>`, and `<Image>`.
-There are of course [many other](https://facebook.github.io/react-native/docs/components-and-apis.html) and there are also some 3rd party components that can be downloaded from NPM.
+There are of course <Link to="https://facebook.github.io/react-native/docs/components-and-apis.html">many other</Link> and there are also some 3rd party components that can be downloaded from NPM.

 ### Styling

 Styling isn’t done with CSS in React Native, however the syntax is quite similar.
-To apply styles in React Native, a [`StyleSheet`](https://facebook.github.io/react-native/docs/stylesheet) object is created and applied to a component’s `style` attribute.
+To apply styles in React Native, a <Link to="https://facebook.github.io/react-native/docs/stylesheet">`StyleSheet`</Link> object is created and applied to a component’s `style` attribute.
 The property and values used in the `StyleSheet` object are similar to what you would find in CSS, but the naming uses camelCase and there are also many features missing in the React Native styles that you would otherwise find in regular CSS.

 **Styling on the web:**